MYTH: ADA law suits are flooding the courts.

 FACT: The ADA has resulted in a surprisingly small number of lawsuits-- only about 650 nationwide in five years.
 That's tiny compared to the 6 million businesses; 666,000 public and private employers; and 80,000 units of state and local government that must comply.

-MYTH: The ADA is rigid and requires businesses to spend lots of money to make their existing facilities accessible.
+MYTH: The ADA Guidelines are rigid and requires businesses to spend lots of money to make their existing facilities accessible.

 FACT: The ADA is based on common sense.
 It recognizes that alter existing structures is more costly than making new construction accessible.
 The law only requires that public accommodations (e.g. stores, banks, hotels and restaurants) remove architectural barriers in existing facilities when it is "readily achievable", i.e., it can be done "without much difficulty or expense."
 Inexpensive, easy steps to take include ramping one step; installing a bathroom grab bar; lowering a paper towel dispenser; rearranging furniture; installing offset hinges to widen a doorway; or panting new lines to create an accessible parking space.

-MYTH: The government thinks everything is readily achievable.
+MYTH: The government thinks ADA Compliance is readily achievable.

 FACT: Not True.
 Often it may not be readily achievable to remove a barrier--especially in older structures.
 Let's say a small business is located above ground.
 Installing an elevator would not, most likely, be readily achievable--and there may not be enough room to build a ramp--or the business may not be profitable enough to build a new ramp.
 In these circumstances, the ADA would allow a business simply to provide curbside service to persons with disabilities.